Actively Recruiting

 - Evidence of metastatic disease

-- Having another active cancer except non-melanoma skin cancer
+- Other active cancer except non-melanoma skin cancer

-- Completed chemotherapy or radiation less than 4 weeks before enrollment
+- Completed chemotherapy or radiation therapy less than four weeks before enrollment

-- Completed surgery less than 8 weeks before enrollment (minor surgeries may be allowed more recently at study team's discretion)
+- Completed surgery less than 8 weeks before enrollment (minor surgeries may be exceptions)

-- Diagnosed or suspected condition interfering with informed consent or study completion such as significant cognitive impairment or uncorrected hearing or vision problems
+- Diagnosed or suspected condition that would interfere with consent or study completion such as significant cognitive impairment or uncorrected hearing/vision problems

 AI-Screening